discourse-lab/UMUC/README.md

 * **Conflict_Type**: Conflict labels: _Indirect_Negeval_, _Direct_NegEval_, _Challenge_ or _Correction_
 * **Conflict_Target**: Council Target Types (_Speaker or Speech_, _Country_, _Group of Countries_, _UNSC_, _Self-targeting_, _Underspecified_)
 * **Target_Country_Name**: Name of Target Country
+* **Conflict-IDs**: Conflict IDs in corpus

+Other:
+* * **paragraph_id_consecutive**: Since the original paragraph IDs also counted double newlines, which were then later removed as they did not contain any text, the original IDs have gaps.
+This column provides consecutive IDs without gaps.
+* **paragraph_id_consecutive_per_file**: Same as the column before, but per file.

 #### [main_conflicts_sents.csv](Corpora%2FAnnotated%2FConflicts%2Fmain_conflicts_sents.csv)